 Starring as the waif Oliver is newcomer Quin Scheetz.
 Veteran actors Hayden Konanui-Tucker is the Artful Dodger and Joel Kelley is Fagin.
 Joy Sever takes on the role of Nancy and Ray Ryan is Bill Sikes.
 The versatile ensemble members are Stephen Bond, Kaulmia Boyer, Debbie Campbell, Kalleigh Chapman, Lichen Forster, Karl & Susie Halemano, Joyce Hanley, Ariana Kelley, Michael Meyer, Dawn Pelletier, Steve Peyton, Stanislaw Stack, Travis Woods, and Elizabeth Young.

-Tickets are $20 general, $15 for seniors 60 plus and students and $12for children 12 and under.
-Tickets are available at Kilauea General Store, Kea'au Natural Foods, The Most Irresistible Shop in Hilo, and at the door.
-For more information or to make a reservation, contact us at (808) 982-7344 or email email@example.com.
+Tickets are $20 general, $15 Senior 60+/Students and $12 for Children 12 and under.
+Tickets will be available after July 2 at Kilauea General Store, Kea'au Natural Foods, Basically Books, andThe Most Irresistible Shop in Hilo.
+For more information and reservations call (808) 982-7344 or email email@example.com.